 Duncan landed in Dallas on September 20, and started feeling sick days later.
 He made his initial visit to Texas Health Presbyterian Hospital on September 25.

 He was released with antibiotics but went back three days later and was quickly isolated.
 A blood test Tuesday confirmed he had Ebola, the first case of the deadly virus diagnosed on American soil.

 Relocated to undisclosed location

 “We’ve been very busy the last 24 hours trying to make sure that everyone who has had potential exposure is identified and they have been evaluated,” Lakey said.

 The high-risk list likely includes Duncan’s partner, Louise, her 13-year-old son and her two 20-something nephews.
 The four had been holed up in the apartment Duncan lived in before he was hospitalized.

-The Dallas hospital where Duncan is being treated has come under fire for its handling of his first visit there eight days ago.
+Additionally, the Dallas hospital where Duncan is being treated has come under fire for how it handled his first visit there eight days ago.

 Health care workers around the nation “have to learn from the experience,” Lakey said Saturday.